MakeSchool/FlappyBirdAdvancedSwift-Cloupp-Tutorial/steps/Adding Obstacles.md

 More Obstacles
 ==============

-Now that we have one obstacle, lets add more!
-To do that, lets add a new variable to keep track of time passed.
+Now that we have one obstacle, let's add more!
+To do that, let's add a new variable to keep track of time passed.
 At the top, below where it says ```// put variables below this line```, add the following:

 	var timeSinceObstacle:CCTime = 0